sudheerao/Angular-Flask-Python-3-framework/README.md

     python db.py db migrate
     python db.py db upgrade

-####  Step 5 : Configure your web server(nginx) to serve your web app
+####  Step 5 : Configure your web server to serve your web app

-Note: These instructions are for Ubuntu 14.04
+Note: These instructions are for Nginx and Uwsgi on Ubuntu 14.04.

-    #You need to configure the root path to the index.html file in the angularjs-frontend folder in localhost.conf
+    #You need to configure the root path in localhost.conf to map to YourAppFolderName/angularjs-frontend/index.html
     sudo apt-get install nginx
     sudo cp nginx/localhost.conf /etc/nginx/sites-enabled/
     sudo cp -f nginx/nginx.conf /etc/nginx/nginx.conf